Quezon Memorial Circle station: History

-The groundbreaking ceremony for the Manila Metro Rail Transit System Line 7 took place at the site of the Quezon Memorial station on April 20, 2016.
+The groundbreaking ceremony for the Manila Metro Rail Transit System Line 7 (MRT-7) took place at the site of the Quezon Memorial station on April 20, 2016.
+The initial design of the station was approved as far back as the term of former Quezon City Mayor Herbert Bautista.
+It was also planned that a 2500 sqm establishment would be constructed above-ground and it would expand to 11000 sqm.

 During development of the station, the Quezon City government suspended above-ground construction on February 18, 2020, as the proposed structure claimed to damage the park's integrity.
 The current space for construction is more than five times the indicated 4,997 sqm.
 Mayor Joy Belmonte ordered a temporary cease and desist order on the above-ground construction of the station.
 Belmonte then discussed the issue with San Miguel Corporation, EEI Corporation, and the Department of Transportation for further clarification.
 At that time there was still no major above-ground structures at the site with most of the construction work still taking place underground.
 The design of the above-ground structure for the station was also still in the finalization phase.

-The initial design of the station was approved as far back as the term of former Quezon City Mayor Herbert Bautista.
-It was also planned that a 2500 sqm establishment would be constructed above-ground and it would expand to 11000 sqm.
 On February 28, 2020, authorities from San Miguel Corporation and EEI Corporation presented a revised design of the above-ground area of the station consisting of only a utility room.
 It reduced almost 11,000 square meters to 426 sqm, and the height from 12 m to 6 m.
 Belmonte lifted the temporary cease and desist order on the same day.

+Station details

+Quezon Memorial Circle station is one of two underground stations on the MRT-7.
+It is located underneath the Quezon Memorial Circle, a national park in Pinyahan, Quezon City, enclosed by the Elliptical Road.
+The station is nearby many park museums like the Quezon Heritage House, Presidential Car Museum, and the Quezon Memorial Shrine.

+Quezon Memorial Circle station will serve several landmarks around Elliptical Road.
+These include the Ninoy Aquino Parks and Wildlife Center and several government buildings, particularly the Quezon City Hall, Department of Agriculture, Department of Agrarian Reform, and the National Housing Authority.
+The station will be connected to various local bus routes, including the Quezon City Bus Service, via the city hall's bus stop.